-Implementation:
+PROCEDURE:

-Upon acceptance to a Vermont College of Fine Arts program, every student is sent a form asking if the student has any disability that has been officially diagnosed by a licensed professional.
-Even if a student does not have a disability, or if a student chooses not to inform the College about a disability, the form must still be signed, indicating the student has read it, and returned it to the student's program office.
-These forms will then be forwarded to the Program Director.
-Students who have not received this form should obtain one from his or her program's office and return it at the earliest opportunity.
+Upon acceptance to a Vermont College of Fine Arts program, every student is sent a Disabilities Services Survey form ("DSS form") asking if the student seeks accommodations for any disability that has been officially diagnosed by a licensed professional.
+Even if a student does not seek accommodations or if a student chooses not to inform the College about a disability, the DSS form must still be signed, to indicate that the student has read and submitted to the Accessibility Services Coordinator.
+Students who have not received this form should obtain one from their program's office, from the Accessibility Services Coordinator or from http://vcfa.edu/admissions/student-accessibility-services.
+DSS forms should be completed and submitted as quickly as possible in order to facilitate the consideration of accommodation requests and the timely provision of reasonable accommodations.

-Preliminary Review:
+Review of Information: